 If you move without written permission you risk making you and your family homeless.
 Both you and the person that had moved into your home would become illegal occupants.
 You would also have no right to move back to your current home as you would have breached the tenancy of that property by giving up possession.

 You should contact your exchange partner to agree a date you would like to move and then contact the Relocations team to confirm this.

 The moving date must be on a Monday.
-An relocations officer will make an appointment for you and your exchange partner to come into the office to complete the necessary paperwork.
+Our relocations officer will prepare the necessary paperwork which will be sent to you to digitally sign via DocuSign.
 You will be asked to sign a Deed of Assignment and you will be given a copy of the tenancy agreement terms and conditions which will explain your tenancy rights.
 It is important that you read this information

 You must agree with the person you are exchanging with about how and when you will swap keys.